fhamborg/news-please/README.md

 ## Wiki and Documentation

-You can find more information on usage and development in our [wiki](TODO)!
+You can find more information on usage and development in our [wiki TODO SÖREN](TODO)!

 ## License and Contribution